SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 Prior to 1783 immigrants would seek naturalization to gain the same rights as British subjects.
 Mostly those with land would go through with this and pay the fees.

-No Saylor was found.
+No Saylor or variant was found.

 Source: New Jersey Archives, Third Series; Vol 1, Minutes of the Privy Council 1777 - 1789 and Vols 2-5, Laws of the Royal Colony of NJ with index.